Aviate participants will take flight with cutting-edge Garmin avionics!

-UAA launched in 2021 with the goal of training 5,000 pilots by 2030, with plans of half of the students being women or people of color.
+UAA launched in 2021 with the goal of training 5,000 pilots by 2030, with plans of half of the students to be women or people of color.
 Located at the newly acquired, state-of-the-art 340,000 square-foot facility a at Phoenix Goodyear Airport, UAA will provide aspiring pilots with industry-leading resources, equipment and accommodations.

 Whether you’re beginning your flight training at United Aviate Academy or building flight time and experience with an Aviate-participating United Express partner, Aviate participants can fly with the best aircraft and technology in the industry.